Snapchat/minis-samples/README.md

 This repo contains sample Snap Minis built using [Create React App](https://create-react-app.dev/docs/getting-started) and Typescript.
 Snap Minis do not need to be built with Create React App or Typescript.
 Any web framework that bundles the entire application into a single HTML5 bundle can be used.

 These samples serve as a guide for developers to quickly get started building their Snap Mini.
-Please consult or our [docs](https://docs.snap.com/minis/getting-started/home/) if you have any questions not answered in this readme.
+Please consult our [docs](https://docs.snap.com/minis/getting-started/home/) if you have any questions not answered in this readme.

 ## Setup
 ```